ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/04-bubble-sort.md

 ::: note
-Note that to make the explanation for the sorting algorithms as simple as possible, our visualizations will show the array as though it stored simple integers rather than more complex records.
-But you should realize that in practice, there is rarely any point to sorting an array of simple integers.
+Note that to make the explanation for the sorting algorithms as simple as possible, our visualisations will show the array as though it stored simple integers rather than more complex records.
+But you should realise that in practice, there is rarely any point to sorting an array of simple integers.
 Nearly always we want to sort more complex records that each have a [key]{.term} value.
 In such cases we must have a way to associate a key value with a record.
 The sorting